zhanglj37/sampleMplus/README.md

 1. power ≥ 0.8;
 2. biases of point estimates ≤ 10%;
-3. coverage rates of the frequentist confidence intervals or the Bayesian credible intervals＞ 0.91.
+3. coverage rates of the frequentist confidence intervals or the Bayesian credible intervals ＞ 0.91.